Mat-Geo/LockXPro/README.md

-About MPV 🙋‍♂️🙋‍♀️ :
+About MPL 🙋‍♂️🙋‍♀️ :

-Welcome to MyPersonalVault 😇
+Welcome to MyPassLock 😇

 This software stores details of your various accounts like URL's, website name, user name and also the main part 'THE PASSWORD'.
 Inorder to ensure maximum security, the password manager will be secured by a master-password exclusively known only to the user